The Red Devil Battery Sign: Production history

 In 1977 The Red Devil Battery Sign was produced by Gene Persson at the Roundhouse Theatre in London.
 Williams chose Pierce Brosnan to play McCabe in the British premiere.
 Keith Baxter starred as King Del Rey and was also the play's co-director; Williams dedicated his 1979 revision of the play to Baxter.

 The Vancouver Playhouse produced The Red Devil Battery Sign in October 1980, while Williams was writer-in-residence at the University of British Columbia.
 It was directed by Roger Hodgman and starred Diane D'Aquila (Woman Downtown) and Richard Donat (King Del Rey).

+In 1996, The Red Devil Battery Sign was produced at the WPA Theater in New York.